-Chemical Security Policy
+Chemical Security Requirements

 The Department of Homeland Security (DHS) is charged with keeping US citizens safe and secure from chemical terrorism.
 The Chemical Facility Anti-Terrorism Standards (CFATS) are a comprehensive risk-based security regulation enforced by DHS.

 These regulations provide guidance for securing certain Chemicals of Interest (COI) that could be used directly or indirectly for terroristic purposes.
 DHS requires Colleges and Universities in the possession of COI to: